Mastering music For FREE

 Should the streaming service adjust the levels in the future, the music will automatically be adjusted as well.

-Where is what Spotify says about loudness: https://artists.spotify.com/help/article/loudness-normalization
+Here is what Spotify says about loudness: https://artists.spotify.com/help/article/loudness-normalization

 I recommend you to watch this video: https://www.youtube.com/watch?v=qa83Sff9QSE

 Mastering is not all about loudness, it’s all about the sound.
 Your track should sound great, not be hitting an exact number of whatever.
-So your track needs to be mastered from -14 LUFS and above and not exactly at -14 LUFS.
+So your track needs to be mastered from -14 LUFS and above and not exactly at -14 LUFS. -12 to -10 LUFS is usually a sweet spot.

 A good piece of advice before you start mastering your music is to take some time to listen to music similar to what you are producing, download tracks from iTunes or similar to use as reference tracks when mastering.
 And remember to take breaks regularly, or you will suffer from ear fatigue, which will make you lose perspective.

 Having someone else master for you can be a good idea.
 Artists lose a bit of perspective when working for a long time on a track.
-And last but not least, you save a lot of time, and can use your time on creating more great music.
+And last but not least, you save a lot of time, and can use more time on creating more great music.

 I like to help you out by offering affordable mastering and mixing services.